 Google assigns each ad a Quality Score on a scale of 1 to 10, with 10 being the highest possible score.
 The higher your Quality Score, the better your ad will perform in terms of ad placement, ad rank, and cost per click.
 While there is no specific weighting for each factor, it’s generally accepted that click-through rate is the most important factor, followed by relevance and landing page experience.
 By focusing on these three factors, you can take steps to improve your Quality Score and achieve better results from your ad campaigns.
 To improve your Quality Score, you need to focus on five key areas:

 - Keyword research: Conduct thorough keyword research to find the right keywords that are highly relevant to your ads and landing pages.
 Use Google’s Keyword Planner to find new keywords, explore keyword ideas, and estimate their search volume and competition.

 - Ad relevance: Make sure that your ad text is highly relevant to the keywords and the search intent of your target audience.
 Use dynamic keyword insertion (DKI) to automatically insert the user’s search query into your ad text, and use ad customisers to create personalised ads based on the user’s location, device, and other factors.

 - Landing page experience: Create a seamless and highly relevant landing page experience that matches the ad’s intent and message.
 Make sure your landing page has a clear and compelling headline, a relevant and persuasive offer, and a prominent call-to-action (CTA) that encourages users to take action.

 - Ad formats: Use different ad formats, including responsive search ads, to enhance the ad’s performance.
-Responsive search ads allow you to create multiple headlines and descriptions, and Google will automatically test and optimize them to find the best combination.
+Responsive search ads allow you to create multiple headlines and descriptions, and Google will automatically test and optimise them to find the best combination.